-(ii) Person with Disability (PwD) Certificate
+(iii) Person with Disability (PwD) Certificate

 In order to avail the application fee concession under the Person with Disability (PwD) category, the candidates should attach a recently obtained and proper PwD certificate issued by the competent authority.
-Benefit would be given to those who have minimum 40% impairment irrespective of the type of disability.
+Benefit would be given to those who have benchmark disability i.e. not less than 40% impairment irrespective of the type of disability.
 The same document is required to be submitted to the admitting institution at the time of admission.
 The onus of verifying PwD certificate lies with the admitting institute.
 The GATE committee will NOT be responsible for any incorrect declaration of the PwD status of candidates.